 One board to go.
 I had to force that smile out of him.

 The beautiful gate.
 It meant that this project was done.

 Luckily for us, our good friend Lynn brought us lunch, we really didn’t do much eating over that nine days so we were super cranky.
 Thanks Lynn!

 There were a few bright spots to that first nine days in the new house.
-Besides, the hideous fence job, installing five ceiling fans, hanging thirteen blinds, these came…cue my smiley face! 🙂
+Besides, the hideous fence job, installing five ceiling fans, hanging thirteen blinds, tearing out an entire house of carpet, these came…cue my smiley face! 🙂

 So this was a bright spot in an otherwise tiring and stressful week.
 But…we finished the fence, and hung the blinds and ceiling fans, painted the floors and moved in!
 So yay, now to relax a bit.
 Mmmmm, not so much.
 Stay tuned to our next project.

 Until next time…